What is the Mach Loop?

-The Mach Loop is one of the United Kingdom’s three Tactical Training Areas (TTA) of the country that are mapped out for routine operational low flying training by fast jets and Hercules transport aircraft of the Royal Air Force and other allied nations.
+The Mach Loop is one of the UK's three Tactical Training Areas (TTA), mapped out for routine operational low flying training by fast jets and Hercules transport aircraft of the Royal Air Force and other allied nations.

-Following a circular route through the Welsh valleys, the route provides an ideal location to train in the art of low flying – an essential skill that is practiced by fixed wing aircraft between 100 feet and 250 feet.
+Following a circular route through the Welsh valleys, the route provides an ideal location to train in the art of low flying – an essential skill that is practised by fixed-wing aircraft between 100ft and 250ft.

 This is an altitude at which a pilot might fly in a combat scenario.

-Fighter pilots fly at speeds of up to 450 knots, or more than 500mph, and at altitudes as low as 250 feet, or in some areas as low as 100 feet, as they speed through the loop.
+Fighter pilots fly at speeds of up to 450 knots or more than 500mph and at altitudes as low as 250ft, or in some areas as low as 100ft, as they speed through the loop.

-Some routine flights, which includes a variety of military aircraft including helicopters, can take place at 500 feet and 2,000 feet.
+Some routine flights, which include a variety of military aircraft including helicopters, can take place at 500ft and 2,000ft.

 Late summer tends to be the busiest time for low flying as squadrons make use of the good weather conditions to train.